dupr/duprkit/README.md

 Unofficial Debian User Package Repository Toolkit
 ===

+# LEGAL NOTICE

+THIS TOOLKIT ONLY FOCUSES ON GETTING SCUTWORK DONE.
+Everything here is totoally unrelated to the Debian Project.
+Debian Project is not responsible for any consequence resulted by utilization of the D\*\*ian User Package Repository Toolkit or any related collections and .durpkg files.
+Any .durpkg creator is not responsible for possible consequences as well.
-DISCLAINMER: Everything here is totoally unrelated to the Debian Project.
-Take your own risk using anything here, and please review all the code before execution.
+Take your own risk using the toolkit, and please review every line of code before execution.

-Usage
+# Usage

 * fetch the DUR Default collection `./bin/fetch-collections`.